gcovr/gcovr/CONTRIBUTING.rst

 the :ref:`structure of integration tests <integration tests>`, how to :ref:`run and filter tests <run tests>`, and how to :ref:`run tests with Docker <docker tests>`.

+.. versionchanged:: NEXT
+   If black is called without arguments, all files aare reformatted instead of checked.
+To check the format use the session lint.

 .. _integration tests: